Find Grad Schools

 Master’s Degrees in Child Advocacy & Policy

 There are 5 schools in the United States where you can get your master's degree in child advocacy.
-In recent years, the majority of the students getting degrees in this area were female, and 66% were from an underrepresented racial-ethnic group.
-Also, 1.6% of child advocacy graduates were international students.
+This degree is more popular with female students, and about 82% of recent graduates were from an underrepresented racial-ethnic group.

 Education Levels of Child Advocacy Majors